omni-network/omni/README.md

 ## Security

-We are currently setting up a Bug Bounty program via Immunefi.
-Until then, you can report security issues to us via email at security at omni dot network.
+Omni has a bug bounty program via Immunefi.
+You can find more information [here](https://immunefi.com/bug-bounty/omni-network/information/).